arthurdehgan/config_files/fonts/README.md

 Installation
 ------------

-Prezto will work with any recent release of Zsh, but the minimum required version is 4.3.11.
+Adding this font will ensure powerlevel10k for zprezto works optimally.

-  1. put the fonts in .fonts folder in $HOME:
+  1. Put the fonts in .fonts folder in $HOME:

      ```console
      cp *.ttf $HOME/.fonts/